-Notes: An altitude of 10,000 ft. (about 3 km) above sea level is in the lower part of the troposphere (which is 36,000 ft. deep on the average) but is relatively far above the
+Notes: An altitude of 10,000 ft. (about 3 km) above sea level is in the lower part of the atmosphere but is relatively far above the

 earth's surface in most places.
 As a result, temperatures at this altitude tend not to be affected

 directly by day to night variations in temperature at the earth's surface.
 It also does not exhibit the strong variations

 in temperature with elevation that are typical of surface temperatures.
 However,

 10,000 ft. is still low enough in the atmosphere to represent the part of the

 broad, global temperature pattern near the earth's surface associated with longer

 term (e.g., a day to a year) temperature variations associated mainly with (1)

 differences in heating due to variation in sun angle with latitude, and (2) transport